-How much does it cost to fish on Maui, Hawaii?
+How much does it cost to charter a fishing boat on Maui, Hawaii?

-There are 3 main criteria effecting the price of a Maui fishing charter:
+There are 3 main criteria effecting the cost of a Maui fishing charter:

-- The type of charter you book (private or share boat)
+- The type of fishing charter you book (private or share boat)

 - The length of a charter (4 hours, up to 10 hours)

-- Vessel characteristics (size, bells ‘n whistles, operating costs, etc.)
+- Boat characteristics (size, bells ‘n whistles, operating costs, etc.)

 Shared fishing charter rates